Operation Faustschlag: Offensive

 On 18 February, the German and Austro-Hungarian forces started a major three-pronged offensive against the Soviets with 53 divisions.
 The northern force advanced from Pskov towards Narva, the central force pushed towards Smolensk, and the southern force towards Kiev.

 The northern force, consisting of 16 divisions, captured the key Daugavpils junction on the first day.
 This was soon followed by the capture of Pskov and securing Narva on 28 February.
+The 2nd Red Army regiment first entered battle with the German forces on February 23rd at the Cherekha and Mnoga, temporarily stalling the German advance until the 24th when the regiment was forced to retreat.
+By the 24th, fighting was already occurring in the outskirts of Pskov.
+On the 25th retreating Latvian Riflemen made their way to the battle from Latvia and began to reinforce Russian positions at Lyubatovo.
+On the 28th the battle finally ended with Pskov being fully taken.

+The Red forces offered up severe resistance to the advancing German forces.
+They managed to kill 30 German officers, 34 non-commissioned German officers and 206 German soldiers when launching two shells at pyroxylin canister at an occupied German rail station.

 The central forces of the 10th Army and XLI corps advanced towards Smolensk.
 On 21 February Minsk was captured together with the headquarters of the Western Army Group.
 The Southern forces broke through the remains of the Russian Southwestern Army Group, capturing Zhitomir on 24 February.
 Kiev was secured on 2 March, one day after the Ukrainian Central Rada troops had arrived there.

 Central Powers armies had advanced over 150 mi within a week, facing no serious Soviet resistance.
 German troops were now within 100 mi of Petrograd, forcing the Soviets to transfer their capital to Moscow.
 The rapid advance was described as a "Railway War" (der Eisenbahnfeldzug) with German soldiers using Russian railways to advance eastward.
-General Hoffmann wrote in his diary on 22 February:
+Hoffmann wrote in his diary on 22 February: